Legacy Financial Group LLC Sells 1,766 Shares of Vanguard Short-Term Bond ETF (NYSEARCA:BSV)

-Legacy Financial Group LLC reduced its position in Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Free Report) by 1.4% during the third quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 121,138 shares of the company’s stock after selling 1,766 shares during the period.
-Vanguard Short-Term Bond ETF accounts for about 0.0% of Legacy Financial Group LLC’s portfolio, making the stock its 16th largest position.
+Legacy Financial Group LLC lessened its position in shares of Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Free Report) by 1.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 121,138 shares of the company’s stock after selling 1,766 shares during the quarter.
+Vanguard Short-Term Bond ETF comprises 0.0% of Legacy Financial Group LLC’s holdings, making the stock its 16th biggest position.
 Legacy Financial Group LLC’s holdings in Vanguard Short-Term Bond ETF were worth $9,106,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the company.
-Moneta Group Investment Advisors LLC boosted its holdings in Vanguard Short-Term Bond ETF by 96,253.4% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 23,553,600 shares of the company’s stock worth $1,773,115,000 after acquiring an additional 23,529,155 shares in the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich boosted its stake in Vanguard Short-Term Bond ETF by 98,060.6% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 8,177,758 shares of the company’s stock worth $617,993,000 after purchasing an additional 8,169,427 shares in the last quarter.
-JPMorgan Chase & Co. grew its position in Vanguard Short-Term Bond ETF by 65.9% during the 1st quarter.
-JPMorgan Chase & Co. now owns 14,355,012 shares of the company’s stock worth $1,098,015,000 after purchasing an additional 5,702,356 shares during the last quarter.
-Allworth Financial LP increased its stake in Vanguard Short-Term Bond ETF by 71.6% during the 2nd quarter.
-Allworth Financial LP now owns 11,671,577 shares of the company’s stock valued at $882,021,000 after purchasing an additional 4,868,387 shares in the last quarter.
-Finally, Mercer Global Advisors Inc. ADV raised its holdings in shares of Vanguard Short-Term Bond ETF by 24.1% in the second quarter.
-Mercer Global Advisors Inc. ADV now owns 16,630,002 shares of the company’s stock worth $1,256,729,000 after buying an additional 3,230,134 shares during the last quarter.
+Several other institutional investors also recently bought and sold shares of the company.
+Steward Financial Group LLC acquired a new stake in shares of Vanguard Short-Term Bond ETF in the 2nd quarter worth $35,000.
+Hazlett Burt & Watson Inc. purchased a new stake in shares of Vanguard Short-Term Bond ETF during the second quarter worth about $39,000.
+Cedar Wealth Management LLC increased its holdings in shares of Vanguard Short-Term Bond ETF by 58,000.0% during the second quarter.
+Cedar Wealth Management LLC now owns 581 shares of the company’s stock valued at $44,000 after acquiring an additional 580 shares in the last quarter.
+Resurgent Financial Advisors LLC purchased a new position in shares of Vanguard Short-Term Bond ETF in the 4th quarter valued at approximately $48,000.
+Finally, Ambassador Advisors LLC acquired a new stake in Vanguard Short-Term Bond ETF in the 1st quarter worth approximately $53,000.

 Vanguard Short-Term Bond ETF (the Fund) seeks to track the performance of a market-weighted bond index with a short-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing strategy designed to track the performance of the Barclays Capital U.S. 1-5 Year Government/Credit Bond Index (the Index).